Cape Town had been high on my list of places to visit for years. There are so many great things to do and see there.

 In the evening, the lounge offered drinks and canapes.

-The restaurant is right next to the lounge making it easy to move there after some wine and snacks.
+The restaurant is right next to the lounge making it easy to move there after wine and snacks.
 When I was there, the restaurant had a special offering 15% off for platinum members.
 Unfortunately, this was only advertised online and had to be used when paying the check.
 Retroactive credit was not allowed.

 The fitness center, lap pool and spa are also located on the 19th floor.
 I did not use the spa, but the fitness center and lap pool were very nice.